octo-technology/OpenTezos/docs/smartpy/exam.md

 What is returned by the execution of a smart contract?

 - [ ] The current storage state when invoking the smart contract
-- [x] The modified storage state after invoking the smart contract
+- [x] The modified storage state after the invocation of the smart contract
 - [ ] The entrypoint that has been called (and its related parameters)
 - [x] The list of emitted operations produced by the execution of the smart contract
 - [ ] The balance of the contract